Going to an embargoed country? Interacting with someone in an embargoed country?

 **It is important to note that while you may be authorized under the general license to travel to Cuba, it does not automatically allow for the import of certain types of goods or equipment and or the provision of services.
 There may be specific license requirements for equipment that you may want to take (e.g., laptop computers, cell phones, flash drives, other wireless/encryption technology, and other items).
 Contact the University Export Control Officer for help.

-Click here to see list of generally licenses relevant to members of the academic community and additional information
+Click here to see a list of generally licenses relevant to members of the academic community and additional information.

 Effective September 1, 2017, the Department of State has declared all U.S. passports invalid for travel to the Democratic People’s Republic of Korea (North Korea) unless the travel meets certain criteria, as specified at 22 CFR 51.64.